 A single shot of espresso sounded good because only boujee, successful brothas sip on those, right?
 People pay attention to your drink, right?

 “How you doin’?”
 I took a sip of my uppity drink and then answered him straight: “My girlfriend wants a baby.
 I don’t.”
 He leaned forward…

-I took another sip from my tiny cup.
+I took a sip from my tiny espresso cup.

 “We need you to turn in one song per week.
 For each song you’ll make ______.”
-I can’t say how much, but it was BAL-LER.
+I shouldn’t say how much $, but it was BAL-LER.